-The PBHRWA has adopted all of the new or amended Accounting Standards and Interpretations issued The adoption of these Accounting Standards and Interpretations did not have any material impact on the financial performance or position of the Association in either the current or prior financial reporting periods except as described below.
+The PBHRWA has adopted all of the new or amended Accounting Standards and Interpretations issued.
+The adoption of these Accounting Standards and Interpretations did not have any material impact on the financial performance or position of the Association in either the current or prior financial reporting periods.